KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 As a machine learning engineer, to make any kind of progress in research and experimentation, I need the ability to see through the jargon and really understand it.

-And why do **you** want it?
+Why do **you** want it?

 It's helpful to view it through the lens of emotions.
 How do you _feel_ about your math skills and knowledge?
 I feel frustrated.
 I _know_ I can wrestle with this and win.
 I also feel ashamed of how my understanding atrophied.

 Contrast this with how you _want_ to feel about your knowledge and abilities.
 I want to feel confident, playful and curious again.
 I also want to feel proud of what I've learned and what I can do.
-Not because of competition with others, but because I have tackled a difficult problem and came out on top.
+Not because of competition with others, but because I've tackled a difficult problem and came out on top.

 ## Killing the Gatekeepers

-To move from how I feel to how I want to feel, I need to pass through some "gates".
+To move from how I feel to how I want to feel, I need to pass through some gates.
 The gates are external and internal obstacles to reaching my goals.
 Internal ones are fear, lack of willpower and anything else that causes reluctance to even start, let alone keep going.
 External ones are time and access to people and resources.

-Each gate has a keeper or guardian, represented by an actual person in your life, or an imaginary voice in your head.
-There's a scene that I have witnessed in my childhood where a parent or teacher blocks a kid from learning math, and the kid internalizes this influence as something fundamentally lacking in themselves.
+Each gate has a guardian, represented by an actual person in your life, or an imaginary voice in your head.
+There's a scene I've witnessed in my childhood where a parent or teacher blocks a kid from learning math, and the kid internalizes this influence as something fundamentally lacking in themselves.

 Imagine a kid in your class who's struggling with math.
 They can't solve a particular problem.
 Maybe they missed a key concept, or it just didn't click.
 Maybe they needed a different angle or a more visual explanation.
 Maybe the teacher is not interested or just shit at transferring knowledge.